 If you want to design a database, you MUST follow a series of rules:

 - Each table must hace an unique and specific name.

-- Each table must have at least one field
+- At least, each table must have one field

-- Each table may have zero or more rows and may be unordered
+- A table may have zero or more rows and may be unordered

 - Each value in a column will have the same data type